Lebanese Premier League

 The Lebanese First Division (الدوري اللبناني الدرجة الأولى), commonly known as the Lebanese Premier League (الدوري اللبناني الممتاز), is the top division of the Lebanese football league system.
-There are 12 teams competing in the league, which operates on a system of promotion and relegation with the Lebanese Second Division.

-The league's first season began in May 1934, with Nahda winning the first title.
-The most successful club in the league is Ansar, with 14 league titles; they set a Guinness World Record by winning 11 consecutive league titles between 1988 and 1999.
-Seasons run from September to June with each team playing 21 games per season.
-Most games are played on weekend afternoons.
+Established in 1934 and organized by the Lebanese Football Association (LFA), the Lebanese Premier League is one of the oldest in the Middle East, originally launched under the name Edmond Rubeiz Cup.

+As of the 2025–26 season, the league features 12 clubs and employs a split-season format, with a regular season followed by championship and relegation rounds.
+The league champion qualifies for the AFC Challenge League, while the bottom two teams are relegated to the Lebanese Second Division.
+The league introduced Video Assistant Referee (VAR) technology in 2023.

+Prominent early clubs included Nahda (who won the first edition), Homenetmen, and Homenmen.
+In recent years, clubs such as Ahed, Ansar, and Nejmeh have dominated the competition.
+Ansar holds the record for most league titles with 15, including a streak of 11 consecutive championships between 1988 and 1999.
+Throughout its history, the league has experienced several interruptions due to political instability and conflict.

 History

 On 22 March 1933, representatives of 13 football clubs gathered in the Minet El Hosn district in Beirut to form the Lebanese Football Association (LFA).
-The Lebanese Premier League began in May 1934 as the Edmond Rubeiz Cup, in honour of Nahda player Edmon Rubeiz who died of typhoid the previous year.
+The Lebanese Premier League began in May 1934 as the Edmond Rubeiz Cup, in honour of Nahda player Edmond Rubeiz who had died of typhoid the previous year.
 The competition was held in a knockout format, with Nahda beating DPHB 7–1 in the final to win the inaugural competition.

 Nahda, AUB, and DPHB shared the titles during the first decade of the league.
 Between the 1940s and 1960s Armenian clubs, mainly Homenetmen and Homenmen, were the most prominent in the Lebanese footballing scene.
 The two clubs shared 11 titles in 16 seasons between 1943 and 1969.
 Following a 12-year interruption of the league due to the Lebanese Civil War, Ansar dominated the league winning 11 consecutive league titles between 1988 and 1999.
 They set a Guinness World Record for most consecutive league titles, which has been since broken by Skonto of Latvia in 2002.

-From 2000, Nejmeh were the dominating force in Lebanon, winning five out of nine league titles until 2009.
-In 2008, Ahed won their first league title; they have won the league eight times since.
-After winning the league in 2018–19, Ahed became the three-time defending champions, a feat accomplished only one other time, by Ansar in 1992.
+Nejmeh broke Ansar's streak, winning four out of five league titles between 2000 and 2005.
+Since the late 2000s, Ahed have emerged as the dominant force in Lebanese football.
+They won their inaugural league title in 2008 and have since been crowned champions a total of nine times.
+After having won the league title in 2019, Ahed became the three-time defending champions, a feat accomplished only one other time, by Ansar in 1992.
 Due to financial and political issues in the country, as well as the COVID-19 pandemic, the LFA decided to cancel the ongoing 2019–20 season.